God Bless the Child (Billie Holiday song)

 "God Bless the Child" is a song written by Billie Holiday and Arthur Herzog Jr. in 1939.
-It was first recorded on May 9, 1941, by Billie Holiday and released by the Okeh Records in 1942.
+It was first recorded on May 9, 1941, by Billie Holiday and released by Okeh Records in 1942.

 Holiday's version of the song was honored with the Grammy Hall of Fame Award in 1976.
 It was also included in the list of Songs of the Century, by the Recording Industry Association of America and the National Endowment for the Arts.

 Billie Holiday recording sessions

 Billie Holiday recorded the song three times.

 First recording (Session #44, Columbia/Okeh): Columbia Studio A, 799 Seventh Avenue, New York City, May 9, 1941, Eddie Heywood and his Orchestra with Roy Eldridge (trumpet), Jimmy Powell and Lester Boone (alto saxophone), Ernie Powell (trumpet), Eddie Heywood (piano), Johan Robins (guitar), Paul Chapman (guitar), Grachan Moncur II (bass), Herbert Cowans (drums), Billie Holiday (vocal).